-- Where could we see future increases or reductions in inventories?
+- Where could we see future inventories increases or reductions?

 - How much of these inventories is pipeline versus strategic?

-- How much of these inventories can be considered "excess" or "unobligated?"
+- How much of these inventories can be considered "excess?"

 - What is the likely future course of disposition for government-held inventories?

-- What is the potential future impact of these inventories on each of the three nuclear fuel component markets (uranium, conversion, and enrichment)?
+- What is the potential future impact of inventories on the three nuclear fuel component markets (uranium, conversion, and enrichment)?

 - What critical market conditions will influence the state of inventories over the long-term

 What's New in the 2022 Edition?

-As this is the third edition of this report, we have made several important enhancements to the previous editions and added new content to address the current market conditions, including:
+As this is the fourth edition of this report, we have made several important enhancements to the previous editions and added new content to address the current market conditions, including:

 - Updated data and analysis of all utility, supplier, trader/financial, and government inventory levels.